arosenfeld/immunedb/docs/pipeline.rst

 For identification a  FASTA file with IMGT aligned V germlines is required.
 This can be downloaded from `IMGT's Gene-DB <http://imgt.org/genedb>`_ directly.

-To run identification, the ``sldb_identify`` command is used.
-All SLDB commands can be passed the ``--help`` flag to print the usage instructions.
-The basic usage for identification requires the master config, data config, the germline FASTA file, and the path to the directory with the metadata and FASTA files to
-identify:

 .. code-block:: bash